The Malta Police Force during the Second World War

 Preparations for War during the Abyssinian Crisis of 1935

 Malta’s history is marked by various crises, and in 1935, the British administration was gearing up for war preparations during the Abyssinian Crisis.
 The police force was not immune to these developments.
-Apart from the high risk of air attacks from Sicily, which was preoccupying the military authorities, there was also the increased risk of espionage and sabotage by Italians already living in Malta.
+Apart from the high risk of air attacks from Sicily, which was preoccupying the military authorities during the inter-war period, there was also the increased risk of espionage and sabotage by Italians already living in Malta.
 As a result, the police force was mandated to be armed with revolvers, steel helmets, goggles, and gas masks.
 In September of that year, the Police Commissioner asked for approval to purchase 700 steel helmets to be used in emergencies.
 While 200 helmets were immediately sourced locally, the remaining 500 needed to be obtained from military or naval authorities in the United Kingdom.
 The shipment of these helmets was scheduled to leave London on October 16th 1935 aboard the S.S.
 Fabian.

 It was also during this period that the Fire section of the Police Force took over the military Fire Engine stationed at the Police Depot.
 Additionally, police reservists were assigned new tasks, such as firing warning maroons from police stations upon receiving the initial warning signal from Castille, in the case of air attacks.
 Each police station was required to have at least three reserve constables available for such duties.
 The additional reservists were expected to take on some of the routine duties and beats of the police, while the latter could guard important locations during emergencies.